 Considering that commonly invoked Jesuit motto to “go where the need is greatest,” one would be hard-pressed to find a more marginalized, dispossessed people than those living in refugee camps.
 When Quillian speaks of Higher Education at the Margins, she says, “This is very Jesuit.”
 It also fits perfectly with SU’s ever-expanding and deepening international efforts, which are being spearheaded by Victoria Jones, associate provost for global engagement.

 “I’ll do it.”

-And with that, Quillian became the first SU faculty member and one of the first faculty members of all the Jesuit institutions in the country to get involved with Higher Education at the Margins.
+And with t hat, Quillian became the first SU faculty member and one of the first faculty members of all the Jesuit institutions in the country to get involved with Higher Education at the Margins.
 So far, 18 faculty members and eight schools have participated in the delivery of coursework for the program.
 Another 40 faculty from 13 Jesui t institutions have been part of the admissions process, volunteering to read applications.

 On her own time, Quillian devoted a series of weekends to the project, creating nine modules for a course called “Community Health Providers.”
 The objective was to prepare students to take the lead in addressing the health needs of people living in the refugee camp.
 And there are many, ranging from malaria to domestic violence to alcohol abuse to mental health.